Murder of Stephanie Roper

-The murder of Stephanie Roper involved a Frostburg State University student.
-On April 3, 1982, Stephanie Roper, a 22-year-old, was kidnapped, brutally raped repeatedly, tortured, shot, set afire, and partially dismembered.
+On April 3, 1982, Stephanie Roper, a 22-year-old Frostburg State University student, was kidnapped, raped repeatedly, tortured, shot, set afire, and partially dismembered, in Prince George's County, Maryland, United States.

 Murder

 Roper was home on a college break, and she and a girlfriend were returning from an evening with friends at a West End Washington, D.C. bar, the "Twenty-First Amendment" late at night.
 After dropping her friend off in Brandywine, Maryland, Stephanie proceeded toward her own home in Croom, but her car became disabled on a dark rural road.
-Two men stopped and instead of helping, kidnapped her at gunpoint.
-The two men, Jack Ronald Jones and Jerry Lee Beatty, kidnapped Stephanie and took her to an abandoned shack in Oakville, St. Mary's County.
+Two men stopped and kidnapped her at gunpoint.
+The two men, 26-year-old Jack Ronald Jones and 17-year-old Jerry Lee Beatty, kidnapped Stephanie and took her to an abandoned shack in Oakville, St. Mary's County.
 There she was tortured and raped repeatedly.
 One of the men called the other by his first name.
 Afraid now that Stephanie knew his name, they decided to kill her.
 Stephanie made several attempts to escape and upon her last capture, her skull was fractured with a logging chain and she was shot to death.
 In order to hinder identification, the murderers burned her body and severed her hands.
-They were captured after the younger man bragged about his part in the crime.
+They were captured after Beatty bragged about his part in the crime.
 Both men were charged with kidnapping, rape, and felony murder.
-The primary killer was convicted in Baltimore County while his co-defendant pleaded guilty to the same charges in Anne Arundel County.
+Jones was convicted in Baltimore County while Beatty pleaded guilty to the same charges in Anne Arundel County.
 Both courts imposed sentences of two concurrent life sentences, with parole eligibility after 24 years.